Softsun2/DMFsim-benchmarking/readme.md

 ## Recreating Data

-This program is not deterministic and the machines used are not publicly accessible meaning our exact data is impossible to recreate.
-However, the process used to gather our data is reproducible.
+**This program is not deterministic and the machines used are not publicly accessible, meaning our exact data is impossible to recreate.
+However, the process used to gather our data is reproducible.**

+We leave our own data

 ### Independent Variable: Machine Hardware